Nastola: Geography

-Nastola is wedged between the first and second Salpausselkäs, the former of which is a prominent feature in the terrain and landscape of the southern part of the municipality.
+Nastola is wedged between the first and second Salpausselkäs, the former being a prominent feature in the terrain and landscape of the southern part of the municipality.
 In the west, it splits in two distinct ridges around the village of Villähde, and reaches it highest point in the parish village at 145 m above sea level.
 Moving further east towards Iitti, the ridge becomes narrower and its ridgelines steepen in the surroundings of Uusikylä.
 The area between the Salpausselkäs is characterized by its eskers and valleys.
 The esker of Vahteristonmäki, reaching past lake Kymijärvi further north into Heinola, peaks at 177 m above sea level in Nastola.

 Till is the dominant type of soil in central and northern Nastola, with clay deposits mostly being concentrated to the south of the first Salpausselkä, as well as around the lakes of Ruuhijärvi, Sylvöjärvi and Oksjärvi.
 The till areas are dotted with bedrock protrusions, such as the 150 m high Ukonvuori hill in the east.
 The rocks on the south side of the Salpausselkäs tend to be lower and more rounded, and the majority of the bedrock consists of granite.
 All of the lakes of Nastola, which are also all part of the Kymijärvi drainage basin, are situated to the north of the first Salpausselkä; to its south are several smaller streams of water.